Wegovy®

 So, if you are considering embarking on your weight loss journey with Wegovy, bear in mind:

-• These side effects are simply your body's way of adjusting to the medication and normally cause no reason for concern.
+These effects are simply your body's way of adjusting to the medication and normally cause no reason for concern.

 Being well-informed and maintaining open communication with your healthcare professional helps pave the way for a smoother weight loss journey.
 While the initial bumps might feel similar to experiencing turbulence during a flight, remember that smoother skies often lie ahead.